AdAstraLTSS/Epic_Webpage/README.md

 # Epic_Webpage
-This is where we will store all of our &lt;HTML> coding, just like how the big otganizations do it!
+This is where we will store all of our &lt;HTML> coding, just like how the big organizations do it!